Injecting Numerical Reasoning Skills into Knowledge Base Question Answering Models: Related Work

 \section{Related Work}

-\vpara{Knowledge Base Question Answering.} Methods developed for KBQA~\citep{HeIJCAI21,ZHANG202114} can be categorized into SP-based and embedding-based methods.
-SP-based methods ~\citep{berant-etal-2013-semantic,berant-liang-2014-semantic,yih-etal-2015-semantic,bao-etal-2016-constraint,liang-etal-2017-neural,lan-jiang-2020-query,sun2020sparqa} parse a question into a symbolic logic form that can be executed against the KB to get the answers.
-They can address complex questions, but are limited to a small number of logic predicates or require expensively annotated logic forms as supervision.
-Instead of parsing the question, Embedding-based methods~\citep{miller-etal-2016-key, sun-etal-2018-open, saxena-etal-2020-improving, He_2021} directly embed entities and rank them based on their relevance to the question.
-They are more fault-tolerant but the recent methods are incapable of addressing the ordinal constrained questions.
+\vpara{Knowledge Base Question Answering.} SP-based and embedding-based methods are two main kinds of methods developed for KBQA~\cite{HeIJCAI21,ZHANG202114}.
+SP-based methods~\cite{berant-etal-2013-semantic,berant-liang-2014-semantic,yih-etal-2015-semantic,bao-etal-2016-constraint,liang-etal-2017-neural,lan-jiang-2020-query,sun2020sparqa} target at parsing the questions into the executable logic forms in the KBs.
+They can address complex questions, but suffer from a small number of logic predicates or require expensively annotated logic forms as supervision.
+Instead of parsing the question, embedding-based methods~\cite{miller-etal-2016-key, sun-etal-2018-open,saxena-etal-2020-improving, He_2021} embed the entities in the whole KB~\cite{miller-etal-2016-key,saxena-etal-2020-improving} or only embed the entities in the extracted question-relevant subgraph~\cite{chen2019bidirectional,He_2021,sun-etal-2018-open}, and then rank the entities according to their relevance to the question.
+They are more fault-tolerant due to the robustness of neural models but the recent methods are incapable of addressing the ordinal constrained questions.

-\vpara{Numerical Reasoning.} Numerical reasoning has been studied for Machine Reading Comprehension (MRC)~\citep{yu2018qanet, wallace2019nlp, zhang2020language,geva2020injecting}.
-Wallace et al.~\citep{wallace2019nlp} find BERT~\citep{devlin2019bert} has limited capacity in numerical reasoning.
-NumBERT~\citep{zhang2020language} measures numeracy by scientific notations and designs the specific scalar probing task to fine-tune BERT.
-GenBERT~\citep{geva2020injecting} further modifies BERT's structure for this purpose.
+\vpara{Numerical Reasoning.} Numerical reasoning has been studied for Machine Reading Comprehension (MRC)~\cite{yu2018qanet, wallace2019nlp, zhang2020language,geva2020injecting}.
+Wallace et al.~\cite{wallace2019nlp} find BERT~\cite{devlin2019bert} has limited capacity in numerical reasoning.
+NumBERT~\cite{zhang2020language} measures numeracy by scientific notations and designs the specific scalar probing task to fine-tune BERT.
+GenBERT~\cite{geva2020injecting} further modifies BERT's structure for this purpose.
 Injecting the numerical reasoning skills in KBQA are different from MRC, because: (1) MRC can easily develop a unified encoder for the textual question and passages.
 However, KBQA takes more efforts on bridging the gap between the textual question and structured KB, which increases the numerical reasoning difficulty.
 (2) The numbers that impact the answer are exactly included in the given passage of MRC.
 However, for KBQA, numbers relevant to the question must be carefully located to keep the noisy numbers out.